SuleimanFarah/sunpy/SOCIS/2013/SOCIS-2013-Tomas-Meszaros.md

 I'm already familiar with the SunPy development workflow (Git/GitHub) although I'm not a long time SunPy user or developer.

-I wanted to understand the SunPy code so I've gone trough the issues marked on the SunPy GitHub page and tried to fix some of them (<https://github.com/sunpy/sunpy/pull/512>).
+I wanted to understand the SunPy code so I've gone through the issues marked on the SunPy GitHub page and tried to fix some of them (<https://github.com/sunpy/sunpy/pull/512>).
 I think the code is pretty well written and easy to read/understand for me.